ptriv1/code-workout-tracker/README.md

 This application is a fitness tracker in the browser allowing users to add exercises and workouts.
 Languages used include HTML, CSS, and JavaScript, and MongoDB and NoSQL were also used.

+[To view this application, go to this link]. (https://shrouded-earth-16833.herokuapp.com/)

 # License

 MIT